 Privacy Regulations

-Privacy regulations such as the EU’s GDPR (General Data Protection Regulation), CCPA (California Consumer Privacy Act), and many other laws in countries such as Canada, Australia, and Japan, are forcing companies across the globe to put in place processes that adequately capture and protect consumer information.
+Privacy regulations such as the EU’s GDPR (General Data Protection Regulation), CCPA (California Consumer Privacy Act), and many other laws in countries such as Canada, Australia, and Japan, are forcing companies across the globe to put in place processes that adequately capture and protect personally identifiable information (PII) and other consumer data.

 But data privacy is about more than compliance with privacy regulations; data privacy is about building trust with your customers.
 It is about being completely transparent about what you are doing as a company with that data and giving consumers the ability to decide when and how they want to share their data with a company.